CKD – the basics (for health professionals)

 • Diabetes (mainly type 2).
 This is the cause in 20% of patients, i.e. the second commonest

 • Tubulointerstitial disease.
-3 subgroups: autoimmune, drugs and infection (e.g. reflux nephropathy).
+There are 3 subgroups: autoimmune, drugs and infection (e.g. reflux nephropathy).
 The drug causes include non-steroidal anti-inflammatory drugs (NSAIDs; if they are used long-term, especially at high doses), lithium, ciclosporin and tacrolimus

 • Polycystic kidney disease.
 This is the only common familial (inherited) cause.